 The ideal night’s sleep brings up images of being warm under a cozy blanket.
 But, recent studies have shown that core body temperature might have a role to play in regulating sleep.

 These studies indicate that those who have trouble falling asleep, especially insomniacs, have faulty core body temperature regulation.
-Often, insomniacs have warmer core body temperatures that don’t allow them to sleep easily and cause them to remain in a state of wakefulness.3
+Often, insomniacs have warmer core body temperatures that don’t allow them to sleep easily and cause them to remain in a state

 4. To Promote Breast Health